* Aluminium surges 2.8 pct to session peak of $1,943/T

 * ALUMINIUM PRICES: Three-month LME aluminium was untraded in official midday rings, but was last bid up 2.1 percent at $1,928 a tonne.
 Earlier it hit a peak of $1,943.

 * INVENTORIES: Aluminium stocks in LME warehouses MAL-STOCKS fell another 6,525 tonnes, data on Thursday showed, taking them back towards this week’s near nine-year low.

 * RUSAL: Russian aluminium giant Rusal expects the global aluminium deficit to widen to between 1.7 million tonnes and 1.8 million tonnes in 2018 from 1.3 million tonnes in 2017, Deputy Chief Executive Oleg Mukhamedshin said.

-* COPPER PRICES: Three-month copper on the London Metal Exchange was 0.3 percent lower at $5,886.50 a tonne.
+* COPPER PRICES: Three-month copper on the London Metal Exchange was also untraded in the official rings, and was last bid 0.2 percent higher at $5,918 a tonne.

 * IMPORTS: China’s imports of copper and copper products for June were unchanged with May at 390,000 tonnes, according to Reuters calculations based on official data, reflecting a decline in refined imports this year.

 * COLLAHUASI: Chilean copper mine Collahuasi, a joint venture of Anglo American and Glencore will cut 115 jobs, including executives, as part of a plan to boost efficiency amid low prices for the metal.

 * ZINC: LME zinc was down 0.2 percent at $2,826 a tonne in official midday trading, having climbed to its highest in more than three months on Wednesday on falling stocks in exchange warehouses, shortages and stronger demand from China.